 the following language:

-The GSCC recommends that General Education courses in the
+The Gen Ed Program proposal recommends that courses in the

-new program, like the FYE courses in the current program, continue to be
+new program, like the FYE courses in the General Studies program, continue to be

 housed, scheduled and staffed by their departments (rather than exist